Ministry of All the Talents: Other uses of the term

 The term has since been used in politics to describe an administration with members from more than one party or even a non-coalition government that enjoys cross-party support due to gifted and/or non-partisan members.
-Examples include the coalition government which led Great Britain through the Second World War and the Canadian government that won the 1896 election.
-In the Republic of Ireland, the Government of the 20th Dáil (a Fine Gael–Labour coalition that was in office between 1973 and 1977) was widely called the "cabinet of all the talents."
+Examples include the coalition government which led the United Kingdom through the Second World War and the Canadian government that won the 1896 election.
+In Ireland, the Government of the 20th Dáil (a Fine Gael–Labour coalition that was in office between 1973 and 1977) was widely called the "cabinet of all the talents."